Skip to main content

 git add . # Everything

-git add *.js # All JS files
+git add *.js # Pattern match

-git commit -m "Add user authentication"
+git commit -m "Add user login validation"

-git log # Full history
+git log # Full log

-git log --oneline # Compact (my favorite)
+git log --oneline # My personal favorite, compact view

-git log -5 # Just last 5
+git log -5 # Just the last 5

-git log --since="2 weeks ago" # Recent stuff
+git log --since="2 weeks ago" # Time-based filter

-# 5. See what changed
+# 5. See exactly what changed

-git diff # What's different (unstaged)
+git diff # Unstaged changes

 git diff HEAD # Everything since last commit

-git diff branch1 branch2 # Compare branches
+git diff branch1 branch2 # Compare two branches

-🌳 Branching and Merging
+๐ŸŒณ Branching and Merging

 Branch Basics